mrchappie/mrchappie/README.md

 <div align="left">
 <h1 align="center">Hi 👋!
 My name is Alexandru, but you can call me Alex.
-I'm a 25-year-old web developer from Romania.
+I'm a <script>new Date().getFullYear() - 1999<script/>-year-old web developer from Romania.
 It all started as a hobby; all I wanted was to create a website for myself where I could list all the movies I've watched.</h2>

 <div align="center">